-Nevertheless, Petitioner contends that Maloney 1994 and the Genentech Press Release would have afforded an ordinarily skilled artisan "a reasonable expectation of success in using rituximab to treat CLL by reducing cancerous B-cells."
-Pet.
-36. In particular, Petitioner asserts that "Maloney 1994 suggested that anti-CD20 antibodies (e.g., rituximab) could be useful therapies for both NHL and CLL cancers, because both diseases manifested in CD20-positive B-cells."
-Id. at 38.
-Petitioner also contends that an ordinarily skilled artisan would have had a reasonable expectation of success in using rituximab to treat CLL based on the Genentech Press Release's "reporting on Patent Owners' further development of rituximab to treat CLL."5 Id. at 39.
+Nevertheless, Petitioner asserts that "Maloney 1994 suggested that anti-CD20 antibodies (e.g., rituximab) could be useful therapies for both NHL and CLL cancers, because both diseases manifested in CD20-positive B-cells."
+Id. at 32.
+Petitioner also contends that an ordinarily skilled artisan would have had a reasonable expectation of success in using rituximab to treat CLL based on the Genentech Press Release's "reporting on Patent Owners' further development of rituximab to treat patients with CLL."
+Id. at 33.